Dedworth

 Dedworth is the most westerly area of Windsor in Berkshire, England.

+Toponymy

+The name Dedworth is formed from the words 'Dydda', a man's name, and 'Worth', a Saxon word for enclosure.

 History

-The name Dedworth is formed from the words 'Dydda', a man's name, and 'Worth', a Saxon word for enclosure.
 An irregular quadrangula moat in Wolf Lane may be all that remains of the manor house of Dedworth Maunsell.
 The other manor in the area was Dedworth Loring, owned by the De Loring family from the time of Peter De Loring, in the early 13th century.
 It was possibly located to the north, where a large medieval hearth has been uncovered in the aptly named Knight's Close.

 Dedworth was one of three Saxon villages (the other two being Clewer and Losfield) that Windsor expanded to encompass.
 Dedworth predates Windsor and is mentioned in the Domesday Book as Dideorde.